BalazsGit/signum-pool/README.md

-rea# Signum Pool: open-source, fair, auditable
+# Signum Pool: open-source, fair, auditable

 An open-source, fair, and auditable Signum mining pool software where miners can choose their _Share Model_ freely.